christinezyang/christinezyang.github.io/about.md

 title: About
 ---

 Hi!
-I'm Christine Yang, a senior at Duke University studying a double major in mathematics and philosophy.
+I'm Christine Yang, a recent grad at Duke University, where I studied mathematics and philosophy.
 I'm from Short Hills, NJ, but I currently live in Morristown, NJ.

 ### Currently Reading
 - *Snow Country* by Yasunari Kawabata, trans.
 Edward G. Seidensticker
-- *The Divine Comedy* by Dante Alighieri, trans.
-Allen Mandelbaum
+- *Roadside Picnic* by Arkady Strugatsky and Brois Strugatsky, trans.
+Olena Bormashenko

 ### Fun Facts
-- 420+ day streak on Duolingo
+- 500+ day streak on Duolingo
 - shortest Solitaire time is 31s
 - once spent a day in China picking up panda droppings